 Can you be found guilty of committing a crime if you didn't know you were committing a crime?

-That it is possible to plead innocence based on insanity, is based on the principle the people must be able to comprehend that they are doing something illegal.
-Having said that, how can we apply the principle, “Ignorance of the law is no excuse”?
+People plead insanity to crimes.
+This is based on the principle the people must be able to comprehend that they are doing something illegal.
+Having said that, how can we apply the principle, "Ignorance of the law is no excuse"?

 Traditionally, there have been more moral constraints than legal constraints; if something was "illegal", it would be "wrong", if a person just avoided doing "wrong" things, they would be all right.
 This doesn't hold true any-more, there are really obscure laws that carry very scary punitive measures.

-This article, while being about US law, discusses several incidents that make the point very well.
+This article, while being about US law, discusses several incidents that are make the point very well.